 Interaction Effect on RMSE of Specific-factor Discrimination (as)

-Note. as: specific-factor discrimination; RMSE: Root Mean Square Error; Normality on general factor is depicted by the solid line, while non-normality on general factor is depicted by the dashed line.
+Note. as: average discrimination on specific factors; RMSE: Root Mean Square Error; Normality in general factor is depicted by the solid line, while non-normality in general factor is depicted by the dashed line.

-Figure 1 shows that the RMSE for estimating the specific-factor discrimination parameter (αs) decreases as both the sample size and the number of items per specific factor increase.
-The existence of non-normality on general-factor latent ability (θg) had little impact on RMSE of estimating specific-factor discrimination (αs).
-Additionally, increasing sample size and the item number per specific factor significantly improves the accuracy of specific-factor discrimination (αs) estimation, as measured by RMSE.
+Figure 1 shows that the RMSE for estimating the specific-factor discrimination parameter (αs) decreases as both the sample size and the number of items per specific factor increase, indicating both sample size and item number significantly improve the accuracy of estimation of αs.
+However, the existence of non-normality in general factor (dashed line) had little impact on RMSE of estimating specific-factor discrimination (αs). c

 Person Parameter Estimation